Clackamas County Historical Society

 Draft Timeline_01_57_35.06.jpg

 Preserving more than 35,000 artifacts requires a stable, climate-controlled environment.
 Historic documents, photographs, textiles, furniture, and artifacts are vulnerable to damage from fluctuations in temperature and humidity.
-Your support helps maintain the systems that protect collections housed in our collections.
+Your support helps maintain the systems that protect artifacts housed in our collections.
 A gift of $2,000 sponsors one month of collection preservation, helping safeguard Clackamas County’s history for future generations.

-Last updated: 06/03/2026 4:00 PM
+Last updated: 06/12/2026 1:38 PM

 Everything is getting more expensive.